Package 'spldv'

 object

-an object of class impacts.bingmm for summary methods.
+An object of class impacts.bingmm for summary methods.

 digits